StaPH-B/midwest-region/in-progress/outline.md

 **The meta-omics e.g. metagenomics and metatranscriptomics:** The omic studies described above applied to microbial communities, rather than single species.

-Metagenomics is the second most common omics in public health, and metagenomic analyses are becoming more common in public health e.g. wastewater sequencing.
+Metagenomics is the second most common omics in public health, and metagenomic analyses are becoming increasingly common in public health e.g. wastewater sequencing.

 ## Working With Sequence Data